The Jazz Review

 The Jazz Review was a jazz criticism magazine founded by Nat Hentoff and Martin Williams in New York City in 1958.
-It was published until 1961.
-Hentoff and Williams were co-editors throughout its brief existence (which lasted 22 issues).
+It was published till 1961.
+Hentoff and Williams were co-editors throughout its brief existence (23 issues).

-Many issues of The Jazz Review are available at Jazz Studies Online which assesses its quality as follows:
+Many issues of The Jazz Review are available at Jazz Studies Online, which assesses its quality as follows:

 A regular feature of The Jazz Review was "The Blues," a page of transcriptions of the lyrics from blues recordings by a variety of singers, e.g., in the seventh issue: